Flash and Root Samsung Galaxy S9 SM-G960F, SM-G960, SM-G960F

 Here are the detailed instructions for flash Galaxy S9.

 - Click on the image below with the Android logo to follow the step-by-step tutorial on how to Flash Galaxy S9.

-Now these are the instructions for you to do root Galaxy S9.
+Now these are the instructions for you to root Galaxy S9.

-- Click on the image below with the Android logo to follow the step-by-step tutorial on how to root Galaxy S9.
+- Click on the image below to follow the step-by-step tutorial of How to Root Galaxy S9

 You’ve completed the process of flash and root Samsung Galaxy S9.
 Now you have full control over your cell phone’s performance.
 Plus the ability to uninstall applications that you don’t use much and take up space on your phone.
 Also install applications that need Root permission and many more possibilities.

 Discuss any questions you may have and don’t forget to share these articles if they have been helpful.